How to prepare houseplants for the Winter

 - Do not water Cactus’ in the Winter

-In saying this, all plants have different needs so monitor them periodically to see how dry they are.
+Remember all plants have different needs, so monitor them periodically to see how dry they are.
 Instead of just looking at the top of the soil to see if it’s dry, you may need to poke your finger in a few cm to check the water levels below the surface.
-If you suspect a drought coming on, it’s time to bring out the watering can.

 How much light do house plants need in the Winter?

-Not only do our homes receive less sunlight hours during the winter, but the sun will also be lower.
-This impacts whether light will reach rooms that it previously streamed into.
-Therefore, you may need to relocate your plants around the house so that the sun is more likely to reach them.
+Not only do our homes receive less sunlight hours during the Winter, but the sun will also be lower.
+As light levels change you may need to rotate your plants around the house to ensure they are receiving enough light.

-An ideal location for your plants would be a south or west-facing window that remains sunny for majority of the day.
-Avoid windows that are prone to a frost as this will dramatically affect the living temperatures of your plants.
+An ideal location for your plants would be a south or west-facing window that remains sunny for most of the day.
+Avoid placing plants close to windows as the outside temperature drops.

-Sheer curtains are a great option that will allow your plants to get all the light they need whilst avoid rays of the direct sun, as this may lead to burnt leaves.
-If you notice your plant starting to lean toward the sun, you should periodically rotate it so that it gets light from all angles.
+Sheer curtains are a great option that will allow your plants to get all the light they need whilst avoid rays of direct sun (this may lead to burnt leaves) If you notice your plant starting to lean towards the sun, you should periodically rotate it so that it gets light from all angles.

 Humidity & Temperature

 It goes without saying that when Winter rolls around, heat pump and radiator usage ramps up.
 Be wary that this may dry out the environment, which will shock your plants.
 Fluctuations in temperatures can damage your houseplants just as much as a long period of heat or cold.
-If you have any plants sitting in zone for a blast from the air-con, these will need to be moved as they will dry out too quickly.
-Oil heaters or panel heaters are not so bad as they are not directly projecting air.
+Avoid placing houseplants directly in front of your heat pumps.This will cause your plants to dry out very quickly.

-Alternatively, some rooms that do not require heat pump usage will feel the affects of the frost.
+Alternatively, some rooms that do not require heat pump usage will feel the affects of the cold.
 You may need to move any plants living here to a warmer room.
-You can also group your plants together when you move them as this makes it easier to keep them all the same temperature.
+Try grouping your plants together when you move them as this makes it easier to keep them all the same temperature.

 Can you re-pot houseplants in the Winter?

 If you haven’t re-potted your houseplants yet, you may be leaving it a bit late.
-It’s not recommended to re-pot houseplants while they are dormant as they will not be able to expend energy to grow into their new pot.
-As your houseplants won’t be growing over this time, they should be able to last the Winter in the pot they are already in.
+It’s not recommended to re-pot houseplants while they are dormant.
+They will not be able to expend energy to grow into their new pot.
+Save re potting until Spring when temperatures are more consistent and warmer!

 For the same reason, it’s also not recommended to re-pot any cuttings during these cooler months.
 You will be best to keep the cuttings growing over Winter, then make a day out of re-potting them once Winter ends.
-Keep the cuttings warm and they should be just fine come Spring.
+Keep the cuttings warm over the cooler months.

 Should you dust houseplants in the Winter?